Port forwarding/Port opening

 6. For IPv4: Enter the WAN starting port, then the port range.

 Note: Some devices will suggest what ports to use, while others let you choose.
 If you don’t know which ports to forward, contact the manufacturer of the device or check their manual.

 7. Choose either TCP, UDP or TCP and UDP.
 These are different protocols used to send data over the Internet.

 8. Tap Done.

-But some devices and programs like IP cameras and online games need a connection from the outside internet that’s unimpeded by a firewall.
+But some devices and programs such as IP cameras and online games need a connection from the outside Internet that’s unimpeded by a firewall.
 In most cases, port forwarding (for IPv4) and port opening (for IPv6) are configured automatically between your Wifi point(s) and your devices using UPnP.
 Read on if you want to manually configure ports.

-NAT loopback lets devices on your private Wi-Fi (like a laptop or IP camera) communicate with a public network (WAN).
+NAT LoopBack lets devices on your private Wi-Fi (like a laptop or IP camera) communicate with a public network (WAN).
 This lets them “share” a connection with each other.
-This means you’ll be able to see your port forwarded devices from inside your home Wi-Fi.
+This means that you’ll be able to see your port forwarded devices from inside your home Wi-Fi.